 The Master of Music programs in performance, performance/pedagogy and conducting directly address the variety of career and life skills which the contemporary musician must possess.
-Intensive performance studies are complemented with a range of other learning and experiential opportunities that address the roles that make up the profession today, including teacher, small-business person, and community cultural advocate.
+The process of optimally developing the performing musician is complemented with a range of other learning and experiential opportunities that address the teacher, small-business-person, and community-cultural-advocate roles that make up the profession today.
 These programs are also conceived in recognition of the fact that no two musicians will require exactly the same complement of professional skills.
-Thus the program permits considerable flexibility within a common structure.
+Thus the program permits a high degree of flexibility in the details of content within a common structure.

 Each specialization in the program contains the following components:

 Across the range of performance and conducting options, the objective of this element of the program is the same: the acquisition of professional-level skill.
 There is considerable flexibility in defining the performance medium.

 Conducting majors have the option of working principally with instrumental ensembles, principally with vocal ensembles, or a balanced combination of both.
 Our conducting majors get regular podium time with the School’s choirs and instrumental ensembles, as well as access to the unique resources of the musical community in St. John’s, affording a wide range of conducting opportunities.

 Performance and performance/pedagogy concentrations are available in most orchestral instruments, guitar, keyboard and voice, with the option of a secondary performance specialization where appropriate and feasible.
 Students are mentored in the preparation of two public concerts of professional calibre; they also have the option of preparing a professional audio recording.
 In addition, a variety of chamber music experiences are available for credit.